Search the collections at the Center for Jewish History

 The collection contains the papers of Judith A. Manelis, the Executive Director of the Communications Department of the United Jewish Appeal-Federation of New York.
 The papers pertain to the UJA-Federation Campaign for Soviet Jewish Emigres.

-This collection consists of a published copy of Cheney's Master's thesis, Narratives of Courage: Oral Histories of Jewish Émigrés from the Former Soviet Union, that she submitted to the Public History program of California State University, Sacramento in 2002.
-As part of her research, Cheney conducted oral history interviews with five Russian Jewish immigrants and one non-Jewish spouse of a Jewish immigrant.
+This collection consists of a published copy of Cheney's 2002 Master's thesis, Narratives of Courage: Oral Histories of Jewish Émigrés from the Former Soviet Union.
+For research, Cheney conducted oral history interviews with five Russian Jewish immigrants and one non-Jewish spouse of a Jewish immigrant.
 The collection includes audiotapes of these interviews, biographical worksheets, release forms, and transcripts.
-These materials offer a kind of coda to the long epic of the Soviet Jewish struggle to emigrate, as the speakers look back and relate, in English, their struggles in the USSR and subsequent life in the U.S.
+These materials reflect on the Soviet Jewish struggle to emigrate, as the speakers look back and relate, in English, their struggles in the USSR and subsequent life in the U.S.

 John Steinbruck Papers (P-951)